 Subject Area and Grades

 - Hand scoring

 - Local scanning

 Thank you for your patience.

-LAS Links Español can also help with accurate placement of students in English Language Learners (ELL) programs.
-When used in combination with the English-language LAS Links K–12 Assessments, it provides a complete linguistic profile of a student.
+LAS Links Español A can also help with accurate placement of students in English Language Learners (ELL) programs.
+When used in combination with the English-language LAS Links Forms A&B, it provides a complete linguistic profile of a student.

 These assessments are part of our comprehensive model for helping language learners at every stage of the process:

 LAS Links Español provides a true linguistic profile, enabling you to develop distinct language proficiency learning paths to more quickly close students' proficiency and achievement gaps, and to accurately place them in or out of English as a Second Language (ESL) and bilingual programs.